SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 #### Section 179: Deduct Up to $1 Million

 However, thanks to Section 179 of the IRS tax code, you can deduct the full purchase price of qualifying equipment and software from your gross revenue.
-In addition, you can deduct 100% of the depreciation.
+You can also deduct 100% of the depreciation.

-This can save you hundreds of thousands of dollars on your equipment purchases.

 Here's an example of how Section 179 works: